netopiapayments/doc.netopia-payments.com/docs/get-started/04-technical-implementation.md

 ---
 sidebar_position: 5
-title: API Integration
+title: Technical Implementation
 ---

-# Technical implementation

-## Card Payment Module in PHP language
-Follow the link here: [https://netopia-system.stoplight.io/docs/payments-api/6530c434c2f93-netopia-payments-merchant-api](https://netopia-system.stoplight.io/docs/payments-api/6530c434c2f93-netopia-payments-merchant-api).
+Follow the next section in order to implement the NETOPIA Payments API on your online shop: [Payment API](/docs/payment-api).